The Different Types Of Bipolar Disorder And How To Treat Them

 Bipolar II disorder

-Depressive and hypomanic episodes characterize bipolar II but not severe mania, which is present in bipolar I. On the other hand, unlike a hypomanic episode, a major depression one must have lasted for at least two weeks.
+Depressive and hypomanic episodes characterize bipolar II disorder but not severe mania, which is present in bipolar I. On the other hand, unlike a manic episode, a depressive episode must have lasted for at least two weeks.

 Getty/AnnaStills